 - No photographs / very basic black and white aesthetic.

-- Not enough exercises in the student textbook to reinforce the material.
+- Not enough exercises in the student textbook to reinforce the material without supplementation.

 - Requires a lot of supplementation to make this a complete course, even following the teacher manual’s suggestion of half an hour, four days a week, for 3rd and 4th graders.